Ginger Lumbar/ Thoracic Spine Compress

 A young father of 3 children had recovered from a herniated disc to the point that he could work again, but with all precautions.
 For no apparent reason, however, he tensed up in such a way that he was again in severe pain.
 An examination revealed that there was nothing serious and that he was simply painfully tense due to family challenges.
-A Rhythmical Einreibung treatment brought relief and was followed by ginger compresses, which the man applied daily, and which brought him out of his physical tension.
+A rhythmical embrocation brought relief and was followed by ginger compresses, which the man applied daily, and which brought him out of his physical tension.
 Since then he always applies ginger when there are signs of renewed tension in his back.

 Example case 2

 An older women, who had already suffered several herniated discs, often had a tendency to back tension, which could be very severe, but clearly differed from the pain of a herniated disc.
 Each time she applied a ginger compress to the painful region and was able to cure herself of the severe pain.